jeromesabidong/jeromesabidong.github.io/_posts/2018-03-24-psia-microservice-hype-value.md

 ### Microservices with Spring Cloud

-After introducing what Microservices are and showing how it can help solving some of the challenges a growing company might encounter, he went on to the next talk which was the usage of Spring Cloud to implement Microservices.
+After introducing what Microservices are and showing how it can help to solve some of the challenges a growing company might encounter, he went on to the next talk which was the usage of Spring Cloud to implement Microservices.
 I won't delve into the tech itself, just acess it [here][spring-cloud-link].